krombacher-brauerei/engineer-task/README.md

 # Software engineer application task

+## ATTENTION
+__Please don’t fork this repository.__
+If you fork the repository, you’re responsible if someone brings you in connection with the application process.
+It’s your own risk.

 ## Problem

 We want you to solve the following problem within max.
 4 hours of work.